evaneaston/udm-host-records/README.md

 The UDMs no longer resolve against the `/etc/hosts` file.
 Instead they use records that must be administered via API.
 You can edit them via code by `GET`'ting the `/services` endpoint to get the json response, changing the entries in `dnsForwarder`.`hostRecords`, and `PUT`'ting the the updated json back to the `/services` endpoint.
 This was well documented in [this community topic](https://community.ui.com/questions/UDM-Base-How-to-add-static-hostname-for-dnsmasq-forwarder/88354ba8-2b7e-443c-8031-7ac680dafd47).

-These scripts should make it a little easier.
+These scripts should make the process a little easier.

+Once updated in the configuration, host records will persist restarts and become part of backups.

 # Verify Your Assumptions